Why the Monster?

 If any of this feels familiar, you’re not on your own.

-The monster shows up in different ways for different people, but the impact is the same – pressure builds, focus gets pulled, and work starts to feel heavier than it should.
+Drag shows up in different ways for different people, but the impact is the same – pressure builds, focus gets pulled, and work starts to feel heavier than it should.

 Our job is to help lighten that load.